lihaocruiser/XiXi/README.md

 # XiXi
+Android for XiXi, still under development, intended to be released before August 2015.

 XiXi is a social app for campus only.
 Students may look for boy/girl friends, as well as share their moments here.

 ## main function